 Become a ChicagoNatureNOW!
 Scout

-We Need People to Report on Our Featured Preserves.
+We Need Scouts to Report on Our Featured Preserves

 If you frequently visit one of our featured preserves, then this is a natural fit.
 Just send a report when something great is happening.
-(See “What is a Report?” below.)
-If you adopt a site, you become an Official ChicagoNatureNOW!
-Nature Scout, and I’ll send you a schedule of bloom dates for your preserve.
+(See “What’s a Report?” below.)

-Contact me if you’re interested in being one of our scouts and we’ll work out the details.
+Contact me if you’re interested in being one of our scouts, and I’ll be happy to provide you with more of the details.